Free Tool

 Setup eats into play time

 First-time hosts often spend 20 minutes debating chip values at the table before anyone plays a hand.
-There's no standard template, so everyone starts from scratch.
+Sort out stakes, rules, and logistics before guests arrive and you can start playing the minute people sit down.

 What's Built In